 You read that right.
 All Expectations have to be set aside.
 Not forever, but for a season.
 How do I have no expectations in marriage?
 It’s human to expect things.
 But listen, unmet expectations in marriage are our enemy when talking about acceptance in marriage.
 Setting aside expectations for a season is one of the Marriage Communication Tools that will help us see things more clearly and heal those hurt places that are causing hurtful words.

-We are going to be learning how to deal with unmet expectations (Be sure to work through the expectations in marriage worksheet in your workbook)
+We are going to be learning how to deal with unmet expectations.

 Why set aside marital expectations for this season?

 God can meet those expectations so much better than my husband ever could.
 God can come into my need – every single need- meet it exceedingly abundantly more than I could ever ask to overflowing.
 Then I can love my husband accepting him for who he is.